-Emulsion paint drying patchy is a real headache for decorators and DIY enthusiasts alike.
-And quite often, the bad news only becomes apparent after two coats of primer and three coats of emulsion – what a waste of all your hard work!
+Emulsion paint drying patchy is a real headache for decorators and DIY enthusiasts.
+And often, the bad news only becomes apparent after two coats of primer and three coats of emulsion — what a waste of all your hard work!

 Save yourself this headache by following my trusty step-by-step technique for preventing emulsion paint from drying patchy.

 Tools and Materials

 Every successful DIY task starts and ends with preparation, including gathering the right tools and materials.
 Here’s what you’ll need:

 - Plastic dust sheet (old sheets will do)

 - Washing up liquid

 - Paint stirrer

 - Emulsion paint

 So, you’ve gathered the tools and materials and are ready to go.
 Before you start, remember to wear overalls or old clothes because using emulsion is dirty work.